jegraham/Calendar/README.md

 2. Add the meetings and adjust the meetings list (in-place) until we hit the end of the list.
 We know worst, case we have to go to the end of the list and there are no changes.
 If there is a change we will need to adjust the previous list...
 Still thinking on how to accomplish this in a better time and memory.

+3. Iterate through the list one at a time to see if there is a match (similar to dominos or anomia) and just modify the existing list as needed.
+Memory is O(Constant) and Time will be O(n^2).

 Test Cases
 --------------------------------------------